NickolaiBeloguzov/robust-json/README.md

     # This is not good!
     # This happened because 'append_at_end' parameter is set to False.

-    # Function appended new object to each of the objects in the array and new values overwrote the old
+    # Function appended new object to each of the objects in the array and new values have overwritten the old
     # ones.

     # Note: we can discard these unwanted/malicious changes using JsonFileParser.reset() function with